Some days all we want is a pop of color. Spiny Oyster is where we find this sunny red/orange in western jewelry ... and also here at LBJ! We love it!

 .925 Sterling Silver

-All traditional silversmithing is done in my Kensington, MD studio.
+All traditional silversmithing is done in my Baltimore, MD studio.

 Spiny Oyster was used by Native American artists to make inlays in fine jewelry.
 It comes from the shell of the bivalve mollusk, Spondylus various.
 Like many other bivalve mollusks, the soft, meaty interior of Spondylus is edible, so the Spiny Oyster’s valued for its hard, outer shell as well as its interior meat.
 Despite its name, the Spiny Oyster’s much more closely related to the scallop than to the true oyster.